mkhbragg/interval-timer-backend/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `package.json`: The NPM packages for your project's dependencies.

-← `.env`: The environment is cleared when you initially remix the project, but you can add a new env variable value to set up an admin key.

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site API.
 The API processes requests, connects to the database using the `sqlite` script in `src`, and sends info back to the client.

 ← `sqlite.js`: The database script handles setting up and connecting to the SQLite database.
 The `server.js` API endpoints call the functions in the database script to manage the data.